-In this assignment, you will use R to understand and apply document classification and supervised scaling using R and quanteda.
+In this assignment, you will use R to calculate similarity metrics for text data, and apply document classification methods using quanteda.

 library(quanteda.textmodels)